 What Types of Injuries Are Commonly Associated with T-Bone Crashes?

 - Traumatic Brain Injuries (TBIs): T-bones at a high rate of speed can cause a traumatic brain injury, which may cause a loss of sense of smell and taste.
 A TBI ranges from the mildest of concussions to being left in a coma or passing away.
-An impact to the head is not required because a blow or jolt to the head or the body makes the head and brain quickly move back and forth.
+An impact to the head is not required, because a blow or jolt to the head, or the body, makes the head and brain quickly move back and forth.
 This sudden movement causes the brain to bounce around inside of the skull, making brain chemicals change.
-It can also sometime damage the cells of the brain.
+It can damage the cells of the brain.
 Brain injuries require immediate medical attention.

 - Seat belt syndrome: No doubt - - seatbelts save lives, but sometimes a fastened seatbelt can result in internal injuries caused by the placement and activation of the seatbelt during the crash.
-The distinct pattern of injuries that accompany seat belt use are called “seat belt syndrome”.
+The distinct pattern of injuries that accompany seat belt use is called “seat belt syndrome”.
 The force of the impact itself, and the subsequent and sudden deceleration, can cause bowel and intestinal tears and other internal injuries.

 If you were in a t-bone crash and you're injured, it's best to hire an attorney right away.
 The insurance company is ramping up its defense - you need someone to fight for you.
 You can reach out to me at Contact Renée Today.